GKrellM for Windows

 - Windows 32 bit installer: gkrellm-2.3.9-win32-setup.exe

 Note: To ensure a clean installation, please uninstall any older version before installing a newer one (since 2.3.7 the installer should take care of this).

-A complete list of downloads including older versions, sources and development files is available at the Downloads Section.
+A complete list of downloads including older versions is available at the Downloads Section.

 Frequently Asked Questions